 4. Placement of reflexive pronouns in the sentence

-As you have learned, the placement of Reflexive Pronouns is, for most tenses, right before the verb.
+As we have explained, the placement of Reflexive Pronouns is, for most tenses, right before the conjugated verb.

-However, there are exceptions where the pronoun goes after the verb, attached to it.
+However, there are exceptions where the Reflexive Pronoun goes after the verb, attached to it.
 These exceptions are:

 No puedo concentrarme. = I can’t concentrate